johuex/kafka_golang/README.md

 # TODO
 + generate 10m of transactions or receipts
-2. docker compose -- create cluster
++ docker compose -- create cluster
 + send from producer to cluster and different partitions
 + receive for each consumer from required partition
+* debug
+* adapt to mapreduce in consumer